hsadoqi/online-se-pt-050420/README.md

 # Pair Programming Assignments

+### Please contact your partner below and arrange a weekly time to meet for pair programming.
+You can use [this calendar](https://www.when2meet.com/?9139773-MqhEY) to help you find a time that works.
+If you cannot find any time, let me know and I'll help you find new partners.
+If you have any questions what you should do, rewatch the video from First Mile linked below.
+When you have done your pair programming for the week, please submit [this very short form](https://forms.gle/DsiBCPXm1TFU88dz5)

 | Student | Student | Student |
 | ----- | ----- | ----- |
 |Sha-jay Perry|Luis Gonzalez||